The Real Housewives of New York City season 3: Cast and synopsis

 McCord is offended when Zarin and de Lesseps make a comment about her children.
-McCord organizes Brooklyn fashion weekend and her, Bensimon and Singer walk the catwalk.
+McCord organizes Brooklyn fashion weekend and she, Bensimon and Singer walk the catwalk.
 McCord confronts Zarin with all guns blazing, and her boldness leaves everyone shocked.
-De Lesseps, Singer and Zarin's husband Bobby all encourage McCord to apologize.
+De Lesseps, Singer and Zarin's husband, Bobby, all encourage McCord to apologize.

-Bensimon decided to pose for Playboy which isn't received well by her daughters.
-At the interview for the spread, Bensimon thinks she has found a potential new suitor.
+Bensimon decides to pose for Playboy, which isn't received well by her daughters.
+At the interview for the spread, Bensimon thinks she has found a potential new suitor, the journalist Mike Guy.
 Bensimon calls a truce between herself and Frankel but on a trip away from the city to the Virgin Islands, Bensimon gets a bit obsessed about revisiting the past.
-Bensimon gets into several arguments with Frankel during the trip which leave some of the ladies questioning Bensimon's mental stability.
-Bensimon reaches out to Zarin in a phone call which provokes Zarin to come to the island.
+Bensimon gets into several arguments with Frankel during the trip, including calling Bethenny a "hoebag," which leave some of the ladies questioning Bensimon's mental stability.
+Bensimon reaches out to Zarin in a phone call, which provokes Zarin to come to the island.
 By the time Zarin arrives on the island, Bensimon has already left and the ladies aren't too happy with Zarin's uninvited entrance.

 Morgan enters the scene offering to host de Lessep's charity event at her Upper East Side townhouse.
 Morgan looks into plastic surgery and after she consults her surgeon she then consults her psychic.